 Riccardo Muti returns to lead CSO in stellar performance of Montgomery commission, Beethoven No. 6

-In the launch of a set of three concerts Thursday evening, the orchestra presented the first of three commissioned works by Jesse Montgomery, who began her three-year tenure as composer-in-residence in July.
+The Chicago Symphony Orchestra on Thursday night presented the first of three commissioned works by Jessie Montgomery, who began her three-year tenure as composer-in-residence in July.

 The musical creators whom the Chicago Symphony Orchestra chooses as composers-in-residence typically already have a significant and growing reputation, but the appointment adds an organizational imprimatur, a kind of seal of approval.
 In addition, the post comes with a series of significant perquisites, including performances of past works and commissions of new ones.